 One study found that when people set their own deadlines, they tend to procrastinate.
 However, when a teacher sets small regular deadlines, this help students manage their time better and perform significantly better in their coursework, achieving higher grades overall.

 Do The Hard Task Early

 Our daily biological clocks, known as our Circadian Rhythm, ensure that we are often at our most alert at about 10am before we suffer a mid-afternoon dip.
-The harder the tasks are, the more energy and concentration we need to complete them.
-It therefore makes sense to do the hardest and most important tasks early because trying to start them when you are tired is difficult, often resulting in people putting them off for another day.
-It is worth noting that this approach may not work best for everyone, as some people are ‘night owls’, but evidence suggest even these people get lower grades.
+The harder the task, the more energy and concentration we need to complete it.
+It therefore makes sense to do the hardest and most important tasks early , because trying to start them when you are tired is difficult, often resulting in people putting them off for another day.
+It is worth noting that this approach may not work for everyone, as some people are ‘night owls’, but evidence suggests that even these people get lower grades.

 The National Sleep Foundation recommend GCSE and Sixth Form Students need up to 10 hours a night.
 However, many teenagers are not getting anywhere near this, with many reporting that they sleep for less than 7 hours a night.
 Evidence suggests that those who get a good night’s sleep have far better focus, concentration and self-regulation the next day.

 In a fascinating study, researchers found that sleepy participants remembered about 40% less than their more alert peers.
 What made this really interesting was that they found that the sleepy participants remembered a lot less positive and neutral things, but almost the same amount of negative things.

 Concentration and attention are especially important in students as they are crucial in having a productive school day.
 There are many strategies that teachers can introduce in the classroom to improve focus, which can also be applied outside of school to create habits that have long-lasting positive effects.
 Improving mental focus will allow both students and teachers to make the most out of the school day and enhance learning.